luncheon/ripplet.js/README.md

 If you don't need detailed control, you can use declarative edition that captures mousedown events.
 Load `"ripplet-declarative.js"` and add `data-ripplet` attribute to html elements with/without options.
-Elements dynamically appended also ripple if `data-ripplet` attribute is available.
+Elements dynamically appended also have the ripple effect if `data-ripplet` attribute is available.

 ### Example Usage